kipcole9/money/README.md

 The primary functions supporting subscriptions are:

+* Create a new subscription: `Money.Subscription.new/1`
 * Create a subscription plan: `Money.Subscription.Plan.new/3`
-* Change a from one plan to another: `Money.Subscription.change/4`
+* Change a from one plan to another: `Money.Subscription.change_plan/3`
-* Calculate the next billing date for a plan: `Money.Subscription.next_billing_date/2`
+* Calculate the start date for the next interval of a plan: `Money.Subscription.next_period_starts/3`
-* Calculate the number of days in a billing period: `Money.Subscription.plan_days/2`
+* Calculate the number of days in a plan interval: `Money.Subscription.plan_days/3`
-* Calculate the number of days left in a billing period: `Money.Subscription.days_remaining/3`
+* Calculate the number of days left in a plan interval: `Money.Subscription.days_remaining/4`

 ### Examples